 By Sascha Camilli: writer, speaker, activist, and vegan fashion expert.

-Of course, Stella McCartney was way ahead of the game as usual, launching the Frayme Mylo bag in July.
+Of course, Stella McCartney was way ahead of the game as usual, launching the Frayme Mylo bag.
 In collaboration with Bolt Threads – a US-based material innovation company known for its vegan spider silk, among other innovations – Stella unveiled a sleek, sophisticated design worthy of any high-end label.
 Only this one was made from mushrooms instead of a cow's skin.
 Danish fashion brand Ganni, who has also pledged to move away from newly produced leather, has worked with Mylo on a range of accessories.
+And Ashoka Paris is the first brand at Immaculate Vegan to use Mylo's mushroom leather for a seriously sleek range of sustainable accessories.

 There are many reasons why this vegan leather, made from the root structure of fungi, is touted as the material of the future.
 Firstly, it saves lives.
 Leather kills approximately one billion animals every year, most of them having lived their entire lives in factory farms where they endure extreme confinement and agonising mutilations such as tail docking, branding and castration without pain relief.
 In countries like India and Bangladesh, cows killed for leather are often made to walk up to 60 miles to get to the slaughterhouse, where they are often killed in view of other animals.
 Around the world, the stunning used in slaughterhouses isn't always effective, meaning that cows are sometimes conscious as they are dismembered.
 Needless to say, none of this is an issue with plant-based leather.